Atropos-Dad/summarize_bot/README.md

 ## Description
 This is a tiny lil python discord bot for various LLM based functions inside a discord server.
 The titular feature summarizes the previous n messages in a channel and tries to summarize the most recently scheduled plans in a channel.
 It means if your friends have been figuring out times for plans, but the meeting time and place has changed a few times you can use this bot to summarize the plan for you.

 There is very little error handling (or protections!) and the bot is not very robust, this is a proof of concept for private discord servers with friends!
-Uses gemini at the moment, but can be easily swapped out for any other LLM model (or moved to something like litellm).
+Based on LiteLLM, currently setup to use local llama model but should be easy to change.

 ## Features
 - Plan summarization: The bot can summarize the most recent plans discussed in a channel, making it easier for users to keep track of the details.